HaimengBai/431slides/class_24/README.md

 1. Dr. Love's remaining punch list for work he is hoping to do over the break
     - Add comments on the following R functions:
         - `md.pattern` interprets variables (like `id`) which are left as character, rather than factor, as missing, it appears.
-        - There is a new problem with `eda.2sam` in the `Love-boost.R` script.
-Something changed in the tidyverse, and now the tool doesn't work as well as it used to.
-In particular, there is a problem where the boxplots and histograms do not match up when you are comparing more than two categories, and (perhaps most commonly) when the factor labels are determined by R rather than specified by you.
+        - There is a strange issue with `eda.2sam` in the `Love-boost.R` script.
+I think as a result of a change in the `tidyverse`, the  `eda.2sam` tool doesn't work as well as it used to.
+In particular, there is a problem where the boxplots and histograms do not match up, but it doesn't always happen.
+I've created a new function called `eda.ksam` that solves this problem (but may create others) and am in the process of switching to this in the Course Notes and in the Slides starting with Class 24.
+I'll add it to a new `Love-boost-new.R` tool.
     - Prepare at least tentative slides for Classes 25-27.
     - Build an Activity to be done after Class 24 online.
     - Build Quiz 3.